The Feller Property for Graphs: Graph Criteria

 Finally, letting the basepoint $x_0$ for $\rho(x) = d(x,x_0)$ vary, say $x_0=n$, it follows that

 while $\ka_-(n)=0$ and $\ka_+(x) - \ka_-(x) \leq 0$ for all other vertices, so that Theorem \ref{general_thm} does not apply. \end{example}

 \begin{example} We also give an example to show that no assumption of the form $\ka_+(x) - \ka_-(x) \geq K$ for all $x$ and all $x_0$ implies the Feller property.
 In fact, we give examples of graphs with arbitrarily large curvature growth in all directions that are not Feller.
-This is somewhat surprising in light of Theorem \ref{comparison_theorem} above which states that any graph with larger curvature growth than a Feller model graph is Feller.
+This is somewhat surprising in light of Theorem \ref{comparison_theorem} above which states that any graph with larger curvature growth than a Feller model graph is Feller and in light of the manifold case for which all Cartan-Hadamard manifolds are Feller.

 The example is a tree where every vertex has three forward neighbors.
 We arrange the vertices in terms of generations so that it will be model as follows: the first generation consists of one vertex, call it $x_{0,1,1}$.
 The next generation consists of three neighbors of $x_{0,1,1}$, call them $x_{1,1,1}, x_{1,1,2}$ and $x_{1,1,3}$.
 In turn, each of these will have three forward neighbors and, in general, the $r^{ {\textup{th}}}$ generation will have $3^r$ vertices, labeled $x_{r,i,j}$ where $i=1,2, \ldots, 3^{r-1}$ indicates which member of the previous generation that the vertex is connected to and $j=1,2,3$.
 Now, we specify the edge weights by letting, $b$ be symmetric with